berrysauce/altar/README.md

 - **Origin:** https://altar.berrysauce.me
 - **🚀 CDN:** https://altarcdn.berrysauce.me

+> [!NOTE]
-As Altar always generates the same image based on your input, it's recommendet to use the CDN endpoint for better performance.
+> As Altar always generates the same image based on your input, it's recommendet to use the CDN endpoint for better performance.

+> [!WARNING]
-> **Warning**: Altar is just a small project, therefore security cannot always be guaranteed.
+> Altar is just a small project, therefore security cannot always be guaranteed.
 We recommend to only pass on usernames or unique identifiers to Altar, which do not include or grant access to personal information.

 ### Settings